Last updated on April 10th, 2025 at 11:58 pm

 Consumers

-A consumer of goods and services would be you and I. We are consumers of food, clothes, accessories, houses, entertainment, etc. Whenever money leaves your wallet to purchase, it is to consume a good or service.
+Consumers of goods and services would be you and I. We consume food, clothes, accessories, houses, entertainment, etc. Whenever money leaves our wallet to purchase something, it is to consume a good or service.

 A shortage occurs when there is an insufficient supply of a good or service.
-This means there is not enough of the product available to meet the demand.
+This means there is not enough product available to meet the demand.
 As a result, prices rise until the market equilibrium is reached.
-Vice versa If there is an excess supply, then the good or service is more abundant than demand.
-The price of goods or services will fall into equilibrium.
+If there is an excess supply, the good or service is more abundant than the demand.
+The cost of goods or services will fall into equilibrium.

-As you could probably imagine this put a strain on the supply of gasoline for the U.S., while the demand for gas has remained consistent (since our lives in the U.S. resumed as usual).
+As you could probably imagine, this put a strain on the gasoline supply for the U.S., while the demand for gas has remained consistent (since our lives in the U.S. resumed as usual).
 This lack of supply caused inflation in gas prices.

-This is just one of many scenarios of how inflation occurs for consumers.
+This is just one of many scenarios in which inflation occurs for consumers.

 Businesses

 Businesses are the entities that sell consumers (you and I) goods and services.
-They can be impacted by inflation in the same way consumers can but on a much greater level!
+Inflation can impact them the same way consumers can, but on a much greater level!
 This can make or break a business and ultimately result in changing its operations or causing it to fail.

 There are two primary types of goods a business can offer.
 Business goods can be elastic or inelastic.
-Depending on which type a business primarily offers it could be very difficult for them to survive inflation in labor (employee pay) or the cost of supplies (to make goods).
+Depending on which type a business primarily provides, it could be challenging to survive inflation in labor (employee pay) or the cost of supplies (to make goods).

 Elastic Goods

-Firstly, is an elastic good, this would be a good that loses consumer demand if prices increase.
-A hypothetical example would be a vanilla-scented candle made by Litty Lit is normally $2.
-All of a sudden the cost of vanilla scent has soared due to less supply.
+Firstly, an elastic good would be a good that loses consumer demand if prices increase.
+A hypothetical example would be a vanilla-scented candle made by Litty Lit, which is typically $2.
+Suddenly, the cost of vanilla scent has soared due to less supply.
 This would mean it’s more expensive for the business to create vanilla candles.
 The candle now costs the consumer $10…

-For a reasonable person such as you and me (I hope lol), this would be a ridiculous purchase.
-Demand would probably decline for this candle with the price going up 5x!
-Litty Lit will either need to discontinue the vanilla scent candle, or unwisely continue producing it and potentially go out of business.
+This would be a ridiculous purchase for a reasonable person such as you and I (I’d hope lol).
+Demand would probably decline for this candle, with the price going up 5 times!
+Litty Lit will either need to discontinue the vanilla scent candle or continue producing it and potentially go out of business.

 Inelastic Goods

-Secondly, are inelastic goods, these would be goods that no matter how limited the supply, it is essential and we will pay the outrageous price to obtain them.
+Secondly, inelastic goods are essential, no matter how limited the supply is, and we will pay outrageous prices to obtain them.
 An example would be a gas company such as Shell or Exxon.
-No matter how high the price of gas goes, they can pass the cost over to you and you will pay it, plain and simple.
-Depending on where you live you’ll need gas to get to work, school, or even simply groceries.
+No matter how high the gas price goes, they can pass the cost to you, and you will pay it, plain and simple.
+Depending on where you live, you’ll need gas to get to work, school, or even to buy groceries.
 These businesses know that and can charge accordingly!
 This is where electric cars and public transit win!

 Government

-The federal government has two ways to influence the economy, these are called fiscal and monetary policy.
+The federal government has two ways to influence the economy: fiscal and monetary policy.
 The Fed (a separate branch of the government) controls monetary policy.

 “Fiscal policy is the use of government spending and taxation to influence the economy.
 Governments typically use fiscal policy to promote strong and sustainable growth and reduce poverty.”